Old Cowboy Carries His Own Booze

 In the seat next to me a future real man was crying and wailing and howling and—you get the picture.
 I distracted myself by looking high up at the walls: There was a picture of Charlie Chaplin—not a real man, the wholesome clean cut F.B.I. denied him re-entry into God’s own second favourite country.

 Also I spied a portrait of W.C.
 Fields—there’s a real man, a fellow drinker I can relate to.
 I looked at Fields, looked at the kid, and reflected what Fields would say: “Here you go kid, have a shot of whiskey so you can settle down.”
 I leaned over the kid–—but I’m no W. C. Fields, and I know it just wouldn’t be right… and I was sure his mother was too darn tough for me to dare such a thing.
-So what could I say but, “Hello young fella.”
+So what could I say but, “Hello young fellow.”

-The carpenter once said,“Suffer the children to come unto me” and Jeez I was suffering, all right: My mistake, I decided, was not to bring more whiskey.
+The carpenter once said, “Suffer the children to come unto me” and Jeez I was suffering, all right: My mistake, I decided, was not to bring more whiskey.
 But that was only a minor mistake that day.

 At this point lovers of romance will be getting impatient, wondering how I knew the Alabama woman was sexy.
 Sure the place was very dark, and she had dark skin to boot, but I, being proudly NOT a male chauvinist, had learned a few “tricks from the chicks.”
 So I used my imagination.